 (RED = Renewable Energy Development)

 It's on to the inside.
 The suntubes are in and the walls are painted.
 The next task is the heat sink wall behind the woodstove.
 The radiant infloor heat is on and the house is dried out and warmed up.
 The wall will be painted and will soak up heat from passive solar and the woodstove once it is in action.
 Tiling will start this week, too.
-This stage is going to take a couple awhile, but things will get done at the same time.
+This stage is going to take awhile, but things will get done at the same time.
 The cabinet installer is making a 2 x 4 multi-use table with a drawer and bread board for the kitchen in between building a house in North Dakota.
 He won't be back to install cabinets until after the holidays but there is lots to be done before that.

 Outside is basically finished except for the PV panels on the south side and some landscaping.
 Driveway will be in the next report.
 The inside is at the drywall point.
 Insulation is finished with thincoat plaster and paint to follow.
 Will have more pictures soon.